What to do in lockdown to keep the family entertained

 Finally, once cabin fever sets in, or when high energy comes on that tiny bit too strong, it’s time to calm things down a little bit.
 Take a moment to breathe by doing some yoga or breathing exercises with your child.
 It’s lovely to feel centred again and ready to take on and solve any lockdown worries!

-You can revisit our guest blog by Head Above the Waves to discover positive ways to take care of your child’s wellbeing as well as yours.
+When you’re having a tough time, you can revisit our guest blog by Head Above the Waves to discover positive ways to take care of your child’s wellbeing as well as yours.

 Looking for more ways to keep your child engaged with their learning?
 Our tutors are experts in making learning fun.